Preference Robustness for DPO with Applications to Public Health: Experiments

 To simulate noise during training, we construct a noisy preference distribution $q_\alpha$ for training as the mixture

 Intuitively, $q_\alpha$ ``flips" the preference distribution with probability $\alpha$.
 We refer to this type of noise interchangeably as \textit{label switching}.
 During training, we have access to $q_\alpha$ but not to $q^*$, with $\alpha$ being unknown.
-We include additional experiments with alternative forms of noise in Appendix.

 \paragraph{Training details} We base our experiments on the recent Phi 3-mini 3B model without instruction \cite{abdin2024phi3}.
 We initially train for two epochs of supervised fine tuning (SFT), followed by one epoch of DPO, with the baselines discussed below.
 All experiments are performed on a Nvidia A100 GPU 40 GB with batch size 2.
-Refer to the technical appendix for full details on the training procedure such as weight decay, learning rate scheduler, low-rank adaptation parameters, quantization, etc and experiments conducted on the Llama 3 8B model \cite{grattafiori2024llama3}, not shown here due to space limitations.

-\paragraph{Baselines} We compare DPO-PRO against vanilla DPO \cite{rafailov2023DPO} and the two robust baselines: rDPO \cite{chowdhury2024} and DrDPO \cite{wu2025drdpo}.
-We implement DPO-PRO with a value of $\rho=0.1$ for the $\chi^2$-divergence.
-We train for two noise levels ($\alpha=0.1$ and $\alpha=0.3$), termed low and high respectively, and also for the noiseless case $\alpha=0$.
+\paragraph{Baselines} We compare \textsc{DPO-PRO} against the standard DPO~\citep{rafailov2023DPO} and the prior distributionally robust variant DrDPO~\citep{wu2025drdpo} using their best hyperparameters suggested by the authors.
+We evaluate \textsc{DPO-PRO} under several values of the robustness parameter $\rho$ based on the $\chi^2$-divergence.
+Models are trained under two levels of label-flip noise, $\alpha=0.3$ (low) and $\alpha=0.6$ (high), as well as the noiseless setting $\alpha=0$.